cduck/aperture-scripting/README.md

 	board.extensions.top_silkscreen = '%.gto'
 	board.extensions.top_soldermask = '%.gts'

-The final step consist in telling gerber-ltools what format each image should be saved as.
-Because despite its name, gerber-ltools has (partial) support for more than just the Gerber format.
+The final step consist in telling Aperture Scripting what format each image should be saved as.
+Aperture Scripting has (partial) support for more than just the Gerber format.
 At the moment you can decently save drill data in Excellon format, BOM data in tab-separated text files, and there is some basic support for SVG and DXF images (please ask if you need more of that).
 But right now we only need Gerber:

 	board.formats.outline = 'gerber'
 	board.formats.top_silkscreen = 'gerber'